nikolp/java-app-kube/README.md

 v1 and v2 still work but were built with openjdk:17-jdk which is no longer supported

 v3 was built for amd64 architecture (so will not run on Mac)

+Note that "docker buildx build" in theory can take comma separate list of platforms in --platform but does not work on my Mac installation.